Siemens asks Alstom for more info ahead of likely offer: minister

 Alstom is already in talks with U.S. conglomerate General Electric (GE.N) over a 12.35 billion euro ($16.9 billion) bid for its power arm, which it is due to review by June 2.
 Under pressure from the French government, however, it has opened its books to Siemens as well.

-Sources have told Reuters that Siemens is working on a formal offer to swap all of its rail business in exchange for Alstom's power business, which could come as early as this week.
+Sources have told Reuters that Siemens is working on a formal offer to swap part of its rail business plus cash in exchange for Alstom's power business, which could come as early as this week.

 "Siemens is pursuing its work and has written to Alstom this morning asking for more information and a deeper understanding of Alstom, obviously with the aim to most certainly draw up a proposal," Montebourg told a parliamentary economic affairs committee on Tuesday.